lolawolfmit/61040-fritter-backend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in or trying to follow themselves
 - `409` if user is already following the user they are requesting to follow

 #### `DELETE /api/users/followers` - Unfollow a user